In Arizona, all evictions follow the same process:

 Month-to-Month | 30 Days |

-In Arizona, if a tenant violates health and safety standards, the landlord can serve them a 5-Day Notice to Comply or Vacate.
-This eviction notice gives the tenant 5 calendar days to fix the issue or move out.
+In Arizona, if a tenant violates health and safety standards, the landlord can serve them a 5-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 5 days to fix the issue or move out.

-In Arizona, if a tenant provides false information on their rental application, which includes the incorrect number of occupants or inaccurate income/employment information, the landlord can serve them a 10-Day Notice to Comply or Vacate.
+In Arizona, if a tenant falsifies information on their rental application, which includes the incorrect number of occupants or inaccurate income/employment information, the landlord can serve them a 10-Day Notice To Comply or Vacate.
 This eviction notice gives the tenant 10 calendar days to fix the issue or move out.

-However, if a tenant falsifies or excludes their criminal or eviction history on the rental application, it is a more serious offense and the landlord may terminate the tenancy with the 10-Day Notice to Vacate.
+If a tenant falsifies or excludes criminal or eviction history on their rental application, it is a more serious offense and the landlord can terminate the tenancy with the 10-Day Notice To Vacate.

 10-Day Notice of Noncompliance

-In Arizona, if a tenant commits a subsequent lease violation of the same or a similar nature (repeat offense/repetitive conduct) during the lease term, the landlord can serve them a 10-Day Notice of Noncompliance.
+In Arizona, if a tenant repeats a lease violation of the same or a similar nature (repetitive conduct) during the lease term, the landlord can serve them a 10-Day Notice of Noncompliance.
 This eviction notice gives the tenant 10 calendar days to move out without the chance to fix the issue.

-Once the tenant’s notice expires in Arizona, the landlord may file an eviction lawsuit (“Forcible Detainer”) with the court the following business day.
-Landlords can file in Justice Court for claims under $10,000 (filing fees cost $35) and claims over $10,000 are filed in Superior Court (filing fees cost $218).
+Once the tenant’s notice expires in Arizona, the landlord may file an eviction lawsuit with the court the following business day.
+Landlords can file in Justice Court for claims under $10,000 (filing fees cost $35) and the Superior Court for claims over $10,000 (filing fees cost $218).

 Any complaint that is based on nonpayment of rent, shall state that if the tenant pays all unpaid rent, late fees, court costs and attorneys’ fees (that the landlord has incurred), the eviction will be dismissed.